whybruno/portfolio-of-bruno/README.md

 # :full_moon: About The Project

-**Portfolio of Bruno** was born from a clean wireframe Artboard in Adobe Xd, with its responsive web design created by me following some acceptance criteria requested in this week's challenge at the **edX Front-End Web Development Bootcamp**.
+**Portfolio of Bruno** was designed by me from a clean wireframe artboard in Adobe Xd to be a responsive web design, following some acceptance criteria requested in this week's challenge at the **edX Front-End Web Development Bootcamp**.

 # :waxing_gibbous_moon: Features